winglang/wing/README.md

 ---

-### 2.5 await Expression
+### 2.5 await Statement

-**await** expression allows to wait for a promise and grab its execution result.
+**await** statement allows to wait for a promise and grab its execution result.
 "await" and "promise" are semantically similar to JavaScript's promises.
-"await" expression is only valid in `async` function declarations.
+"await" statement is only valid in `async` function declarations.
 awaiting non promises in Wing is a no-op just like in JavaScript.

 > ```TS